 Like the ear muffs, microphones need a quality noise suppressing foam muff.
 In addition to this, a 'jacket' over the foam will increase its effectiveness.
 Always make sure to pay attention to the microphone when purchasing a headset.

-When purchasing a headset, there are a few other things to consider than only the way they reduce noise.
+When purchasing a headset, there are a few other things to consider than just the way they reduce noise.

 The first factor to consider is how comfortable the headset is.
 You will be wearing it for hours at a time, make sure they properly fit and feel comfortable.
 Ear cushions and the headband will have a big impact on the comfort, to make sure to try some different models and brands.
 Some headsets have the bad characteristic of starting to squeeze your head after wearing them for a while.
 Be sure to wear the headset for at least 10 minutes to really feel how they sit.